omron93/custom-test/README.md

  - `<!--++++KEYS-->`  - separate slides and tells that next question will start response tracking.
 KEYS is a sequence of characters separated by ','.
 For example with 'a,s,d' framework will accept these three keys as a possible answer to record.
 Then a next slide is shown.

+To get to the next page clickable HTML elements with `buttonNext` class can be used - for example `<a href="#" class="buttonNext">Next</a>`.

+## Getting results

+Results can be viewed when accessing answers.php file - so URL is going to be `https://<YOUR_URL>/answers.php`.
+To download CSV go to `https://<YOUR_URL>/csv.php`.

+## Using web-response-tester

+ 1. Download this repository
+ 2. Edit `questionnaire.html`
+ 3. Edit `connect.php` to contain credentials to your database
+ 4. Upload the content to your webhosting

 ## Example